open-source-worlds/zelda-archaeology/CONTRIBUTOR.md

   Okay, I know that was a lot to take in.
   But never fear, I wrote this as a continuing reference, not as a one-off page for you to read and memorize.

+  Also, when you open a Pull Request, the maintainer (such as myself) are there to catch any formatting or style errors.
+  Try to catch it yourself, but don't stress too hard.
+  The worst thing that could happen is that we ask you to rename a file or two before approving the Pull Request.

   If you need any additional help, remember you can always jump into the [Issues](https://github.com/wScottSh/zelda-archaeology/issues) section (either by searching or asking yourself).
 Or you can drop your questions over on [Discord](https://discord.gg/PgebRQw) if that's more your speed.